progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- That gives you the log output in XML format — you can look for the authors, create a unique list, and then strip out the XML.
 (Obviously this only works on a machine with `grep`, `sort`, and `perl` installed.)
 Then, redirect that output into your users.txt file so you can add the equivalent Git user data next to each entry. -->

-Możesz przekazać ten plik do komendy `git svn`, aby pomóc jej zmapować dane przypisane do autorów dokładniej.
+Możesz przekazać ten plik do komendy `git svn`, aby pomóc jej lepiej zmapować dane przypisane do autorów.
 Możesz również wskazać `git svn`, aby nie zaciągał meta-danych, które normalnie Subversion importuje, poprzez dodanie opcji `--no-metadata` do komend `clone` lub `init`.
 Twoja wynikowa komenda do importu wygląda więc tak:

 <!-- You can provide this file to `git svn` to help it map the author data more accurately.
 You can also tell `git svn` not to include the metadata that Subversion normally imports, by passing `--no-metadata` to the `clone` or `init` command.
 This makes your `import` command look like this: -->

 	$ git-svn clone http://my-project.googlecode.com/svn/ \
 	      --authors-file=users.txt --no-metadata -s my_project

-Teraz powinieneś mieć lepszy import z Subversion w swoim katalogu `my_project`.
+Teraz powinieneś mieć lepiej wyglądający projekt z Subversion w swoim katalogu `my_project`.
 Zamiast commitów które wyglądają tak te:

 <!-- Now you should have a nicer Subversion import in your `my_project` directory.
 Instead of commits that look like this -->